tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 ST_Distance can be used to find the minimum distance between two points.
 This approach can be extended in a recursive manner to many points.

-- Which hour of the day (24hr format) had the highest average distance traveled (meters) per year?
+- As an example, let's find which hour of the day (24hr format) had the highest average distance traveled (meters) per year?

 ```
 WITH TimeDistances AS (